pandeyyneha/Activities-and-intents/README.md

 # Activities-and-intents
+Two Activities

+Create and build an app called Two Activities that, unsurprisingly, contains two Activity implementations.
+You build the app in three stages.

+In the first stage, you create an app whose main activity contains one button, Send.
+When the user clicks this button, your main activity uses an intent to start the second activity.

+In the second stage, you add an EditText view to the main activity.
+The user enters a message and clicks Send.
+The main activity uses an intent to start the second activity and send the user's message to the second activity.
+The second activity displays the message it received.

+In the final stage of creating the Two Activities app, you add an EditText and a Reply button to the second activity.
+The user can now type a reply message and tap Reply, and the reply is displayed on the main activity.
+At this point, you use an intent to pass the reply back from the second activity to the main activity.<br><br>
 <img src="/Screenshots/two activities.gif" width="190" height="350"/>
 <br>
 <b>Challenge</b><br>
+An app with three Button elements labeled Text One, Text Two, and Text Three.
+When any of these Button elements are clicked, launch a second Activity.
+That second Activity contain a ScrollView that displays one of three text passages.
+An Intent to launch the second Activity with extras to indicate which of the three passages to display.<br><br>
 <img src="/Screenshots/two activities_c.gif" width="190" height="350"/>
 <br>
 <b>Homework</b><br>
+Modify the Toast button so that it launches a new Activity to display the word "Hello!" and the current count.
+Change the text on the Toast button to Say Hello.<br><br>
 <img src="/Screenshots/two activities_h.gif" width="190" height="350"/>

 Question 1